pablochivite/pablochivite/README.md

 ## BBA + Data Analytics | Applied AI & Automation

-I build AI-powered software and automations as MVPs for my entrepreneurial ventures and ideas that are cost-efficient, scalable, and solve specific market problems by combining **Business Strategy** and **Technical Execution**.
+I build AI-powered software and automations as MVPs for entrepreneurial ventures and ideas that are cost-efficient, scalable, and solve specific market problems by combining **Business Strategy** and **Technical Execution**.

 ---